mhamilt/teaching-programming-music-with-code/code resources/Matthew/readme.md

 If you are teaching a course on git version control, you might try having groups implement all of the above to feature branches.

-Finally, by collaborating on building a simple library you provide a great resource to pass on to students at the end of a course, which provides a canvas for them to explore making their own tools.
+Finally, by collaborating on building a simple library you provide a great resource to pass on to students at the end of a course, which provides a canvas for you and your students to explore making your own tools.

-## How this resource could be used

-## How could this be taken further

-## Technical Resources or Requirements